eclipse-archived/kiso/examples/examples_readme_blueprint.md

 ## (*Optional*)Code Walkthrough
 This section is inspired by this [project](https://github.com/eclipse/iceoryx/tree/master/iceoryx_examples/icedelivery).
 It describes some peculiarities in the code structure of the application like includes, datatypes(structs and what not), some key processing steps, some important condition checks etc.

-*Experienced developers of KISO are requested to evaluate what they want to emphasize here from the implementation.*
+*Experienced developers of Kiso are requested to evaluate what they want to emphasize here from the implementation.*

 ## Expected Output